hqm/jschema/README.md

 The JRuby interpreter is linked in, so that a top level jruby interactive shell can be used to interact with the system for debugging and experiments.

++ Building

+I use 'sbt' (the scala build tool) to compile.
+The build.sbt file specifies the main entry point class.

+the 'package-bin' task produces a jar file

+the 'assembly' task produces a monlithic jar file with all dependencies, which can be executed via "java -jar"

++ Running

+The jar file can be run from sbt or using java from the command line with 'java -jar'

+For more interactive control, I launch the app from inside a JRuby jirb shell.

+directions:
+. setup-env
+jirb
+load '.irbrc' (if it doesn't load by itself automatically)

+the .irbrc file contains some commands to poke the app into launching, and inspect it